easierdata/Singularity/Guides/Preserving Open Science Data with Singularity and.md

 This guide will show you how to deploy and use Singularity within a Docker container environment, leveraging a pre-built [Docker image](https://hub.docker.com/repository/docker/sethdd/singularity/general).
 We’ll walk through building the image, configuring your environment, running the service with Docker Compose, and using the Singularity API to prepare your data for Filecoin storage.

+> If you're a Docker wizard and looking for the docker-compose file, you can find it [here](../Utilities/docker/docker-compose-all-services.yml).
+Otherwise, this guide is for you!
+It’s designed to help you get started with Singularity and Docker, even if you have no prior experience with these tools.

 ---

 ## Table of Contents